innovasoft-org/libmqttcli/README.md

 # MQTT Client Library
 ## Introduction
-The aim of this repo is to demonstrate possibilities of the library `libmqttcli.a`
+The aim of this repo is to demonstrate possibilities as well as usage of the `libmqttcli.a` library.
 ## Features
+- Supports the client side of the MQTT protocol.
-- Relatively easy to use.
-The user does not need to know details of MQTT protocol.
+- Is relatively easy to use.
+The user does not need to know details of the MQTT protocol.
-- Whole library contains proprietary implementation.
-The only external standard functions are used: `malloc`, `memcpy` and `memcmp`.
+- The whole library contains proprietary implementation.
+There are no third party implementations included.
+The following external standard functions are used: `malloc`, `memcpy` and `memcmp`.
-- The library was totally written in C89.
+- The library is totally written in C89 standard.
+- The library does not establish any internet connection.
+Received or prepared packets shall be exchanged by the user.
-- Specific behaviour could be added using callback functions.
+- Specific behaviour could be added using callback functions, e.g., client authentication to the broker.
 ## Usage
+The
 ### Initialisation
-/the first step is to initialize the library.
+The first step is to initialize the library.
 ```
 mqtt_cli cli;